flashcordon/big-history/Histoire-système-solaire.md

 - Dans les années 80, l'ingénieur Robert Forward a montré qu'il était possible de placer une voile solaire dans une position fixe entre Mars et le Soleil, grâce à la pression de radiation du Soleil.
 C'est ce qu'il appelle un *statite*.
 - Robert Zubrin et Chris McKay ont montré qu'on pouvait réchauffer la calotte polaire sud de Mars de 58 degrés avec un statite de 250 km de diamètre à près de 200 000 km du centre ed Mars.
 Il faudrait construire cette dernière dans l'espace, ou dans un environnement à faible gravité comme la Lune.

-We want to answer the question of whether it is possible to mobilize gases present on Mars today in nonatmospheric reservoirs by emplacing them into the atmosphere, and increase the pressure and temperature so that plants or humans could survive at the surface.
 Recent observations have been made of the loss of Mars’s atmosphere to space by the Mars Atmosphere and Volatile Evolution Mission probe and the Mars Express spacecraft, along with analyses of the abundance of carbon-bearing minerals and the occurrence of CO2 in polar ice from the Mars